valerapon/numerical_methods/README.md

 ![](pictures/Seidel_1_350.png)

 ## approximation:
 As well as in first and second folders here are the sources.
 But in addition were attached bonus problem.
-For Lagrange's method - make it on random grid more faster then was (i can reach asymptotics O(n^2 + mn)) all proofs you can find on photo, which called like a it's source.
+For Lagrange's method - make it on random grid more faster then was (i could reach asymptotics O(n^2 + mn)), all proofs you can find below.
 For Splines method - do all on random grid.
-Derivation of formulas enclose in photo.
-There isn't just third superbonus, but it will apper soon.
+Derivation of formulas below.

 ### Task № 1 - Linear (appoximation/Linear/py):
 ![](pictures/Linear.png)